 This has been the most popular and versatile type of camera since its invention.
-The advantages are availability of a very wide range of makes and an even greater array of lenses and other accessories to aid the photographer and the fact that film cameras are relatively inexpensive.
-Digital cameras with a 35 mm equivalent image size have only recently appeared on the market and are still relatively expensive, although prices have fallen sharply over the past few years.
+The advantages are availability of a very wide range of makes and an even greater array of lenses and other accessories to aid the photographer.
+They are also lighter and less bulky than medium-format cameras.

+Compact cameras